 Discover just launched a new card called Discover It Miles that earns 1.5 miles (or 1.5% back) on everything!
 And there is no limit to the number of miles you can earn.

-But the great thing about this card is that they’ll double the miles you’ve earned after the 1st 12 months.
-So for the 1st year, this is effectively a 3% back card!
+But the great thing about this card is that they’ll match the miles you’ve earned at the end of the first year.

 You can redeem miles for statement credits toward travel expenses, or for cash deposited to your bank account.